-Having spent almost twenty years developing a quilting-focused social enterprise for under-privileged women in the Mekong Delta, founding director Bernard Kervyn has become a veteran of dealing with difficult situations but the year 2020 has been an uphill challenge of larger proportions.
+Having spent almost twenty years developing a quilting-focused social enterprise for under-privileged women in the Mekong Delta, Founding Director, Bernard Kervyn, has become a veteran of dealing with difficult situations but the year 2020 is an uphill challenge of larger proportions.

 “Purchasing habits have changed so much.
-People are more keen on using the website,” Bernard began our conversation on a light note.
+People are more keen on using the website,” Bernard explained.

 “We don’t know how long [this will last].
 We must really target local customers.
 Those who like quality handmade products,” he insisted.

 Mekong Quilts changing along with the tides of the pandemic

 As a responsive measure, Mekong Quilts’ nimble quilters re-dedicated three days of time, and income, to produce high-quality reusable face masks for the less privileged.
 Fashionable, re-washable and sporting a microbe filtration layer, Mekong Quilts’ 4-layered cloth masks are now offered in 7 designs and swiftly became a hit amongst locals and expatriates alike.
 With years of experience producing labour-intensive quilts, Mekong Quilts was able to churn out more than 4,000 pieces of reusable masks within a week.

 A bunch of colorful masks handmade by our quilters.

 “Even the Vietnamese are inquiring [on Facebook],” Bernard said proudly.
 Just like handmade quilts, Mekong Quilts’ masks are made with a philosophy of durability in mind.
 A pleasant side effect was a reduction of pollution generated by ‘covid items’.